/ tech-stacks / Best Tech Stack for a VS Code Extension as a Solo Developer

 Many VS Code extensions are purely local and don't need a backend.
 But if yours requires authentication, a license server, syncing settings across machines, or AI/API features, you need something lightweight.

-1. Zero cold starts - Your API responds instantly, which matters when users trigger it from their editor.
+1. Near-zero cold starts - Your API responds fast, which matters when users trigger it from their editor.

 3. Global edge deployment - Low latency for developers worldwide.